 - Veterans Day occurs on November 11 every year in the United States.

-- In 1954, President Eisenhower officially changed the name of the holiday from Armistice Day to Veterans Day.
+- In 1954, President Dwight D. Eisenhower officially changed the name of the holiday from Armistice Day to Veterans Day.

-The brave men and women who serve and protect the U.S. come from all walks of life; they are parents, children and grandparents.
-They are friends, neighbors and coworkers, and an important part of their communities.
-Here are some facts about the current veteran population of the United States.
+The military men and women who serve and protect the U.S. come from all walks of life; they are parents, children, grandparents, friends, neighbors and coworkers, and are an important part of their communities.
+Here are some facts about the veteran population of the United States:

-- 5.2 million veterans served during the Gulf War (representing service from Aug.
-2, 1990, to present).
+- 5.5 million veterans served during the Persian Gulf War.

 - 6 million veterans served in peacetime.